mariberg/wildlife-companion/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
 The category we selected for our project is 'Endangered species.
 How might we use technology/AI to increase animal biodiversity?'

-There is an uneven distribution of funds for endangered animals - ‘ cute’ animals get more funding and some species are left out.
+There is an uneven distribution of funds for endangered animals - ‘cute’ animals get more funding and some species are left out.
 For example, birds receive less funding than mammals.
 With this project, we want to create something that would secure more donations for endangered birds and in the future possibly other underfunded species.

 ## 💡 Idea / Solution <a name = "idea"></a>